velask9/node-js/Assignments.md

 Create a new request in Postman for this endpoint and export the Postman collection and save it in your student directory.

+Submit a PR when finished.

 # Ex.
 7 Harden Car Endpoints
 Harden the car endpoint appropriately.
 Add 404 response codes and validation logic where appropriate.

+Submit a PR when finished.